chriseidhof/persist/README.md

 Step 2: Generate the corresponding code
 ---------------------------------------

-Put all the code from step 1 in a file called schema.phs and execute the command `persist schema.phs`.
-This will generate a file called Schema.hs with all the necessary code to continue.
-For now, each declaration (either a datatype or a relationship) has to be separated by a newline.
+Put all the code from step 1 in a file called `Schema.phs` and execute the command `persist Schema.phs -o Schema.hs`.
+This will generate a file called `Schema.hs` with all the necessary code to continue.

+In particular, the generated file will contain the following things:

+* The original datatype definitions
+* Template Haskell code to derive [regular](http://hackage.haskell.org/package/regular) instances
+* A value of type `Relationship a b` for each relationship between entities `a` and `b`.
+* A function `createEntity` for each entity.
+This function not only asks for the entity value, but also for references to relationships.

+  For example, for the `Question` entity, the type is `createQuestion :: Persistent db => Question -> Ref Quiz -> db (Ref Question)`.
+  This means that you have to provide a question and a reference to the `Quiz`, and it will return a reference to the newly created `Question` entity.

 Step 3: Use the code
 --------------------

+* Now you are ready to use the generated code.
+Import the module and you can start using the `createEntity` functions.
+You can add